lynetteshaw/Cross-Dysarthria-ASR/Model_Proposal.md

 ### 5) Assessment and Outcome Measures

 Since I am measuring multi-class classification, I will use unwieghted average recall (UAR) as my metric for evaluation.
-Additionally I will also be measuring pearson's correlation in order to see the impact of individual features.
+Additionally I will also be measuring pearson's correlation in order to see the impact of individual features and if the correlations of specific features are reasonable (i.e. negative correlation between speech rate and disease progression).

 &nbsp;